 Minting NFTs on the XRP Ledger will be a cost-efficient process and drive utility through use cases such as "interactive experiences and fractional ownership," said Ripple.
 The blockchain also has an in-built decentralized exchange where users can trade tokens for XRP or each other, said the company.

-Companies rewarding projects building on their native blockchains has become a common trend, as The Block reported recently.
+Organizations rewarding crypto projects building on their native blockchains has become a common trend, as The Block reported recently.
 In recent months, Ethereum challengers, including Avalanche and Terra, have rolled out rewards programs to attract decentralized finance (DeFi) projects on their blockchains.
 Often these challengers set aside funds in their native tokens.
-As for Ripple, it is unclear whether the company's creator fund is denominated in dollars or XRP.
-The Block has reached out to Ripple and will update this story should we hear back.